Sign and Broadcast Transaction

 process.exit(1);

-3. Broadcast transaction to the Polkadot network: send a POST request to /api/v1/polkadot/{network}/tx/send.
+});- Broadcast the transaction to the Polkadot network by sending a POST request to /api/v1/polkadot/{network}/tx/send.

 Example request (for westend network):